- PARTIAL MEDICARE REBATE COMING SOON -

 Specimen Required: Formalin-fixed paraffin-embedded (FFPE) tissue of a solid breast cancer tumour.

-Test Cost: No Medicare rebate available.
-An out-of-pocket fee of $2980 applies.
+Test Cost: Partial Medicare rebate coming soon.
+Currently an out-of-pocket fee of $2980 applies.

 For further information, or to enquire about ordering EndoPredict, please contact Australian Clinical Labs Molecular department on (03) 9538 2259.